Cataract Specialists Serving Charlotte, Indian Land, Matthews, Monroe & Rock Hill

 At Metrolina Eye Associates, we use the advanced “No-Needle, No-Stitch, No-Pain” method of cataract surgery, which uses no injections or stitches, and which causes no eye pain during the procedure.
 You will be administered an IV of medicine to put you in a relaxed, yet awake, state for the procedure.
 Your eye will also be completely numbed with anesthetic eye drops or gel.

-In a traditional cataract surgery, two small incisions are made on the side of the eye, and an ultrasound device is used to break up the cataract into small pieces, which are then washed out of the eye.
+In traditional cataract surgery, two small incisions are made on the side of the eye, and an ultrasound device is used to break up the cataract into small pieces, which are then washed out of the eye.
 With laser cataract surgery, the eye incisions are made painlessly, and the cataract is broken up using a computer-guided laser.
 Once the cataract is removed, the doctor places the lens implant into the eye.

 Although your vision will be blurry immediately after surgery, it will clear within a day or two of surgery, with sharp focus within a week after surgery.